Toma Tabatadze

-Toma Tabatadze (თომა ტაბატაძე; born 25 September 1991) – is a Georgian footballer who plays as a forward for Uzbekistan Super League club Bukhara.
+Toma Tabatadze (თომა ტაბატაძე; born 25 September 1991) – is a Georgian footballer who plays as a forward for Uzbekistan Super League club Kokand 1912.

 Club career

 In January 2021, he signed a contract with the Georgian club Saburtalo.

-In July 2021, he moved to the Georgian club "Sioni" on loan.
+In July 2021, he moved to the Georgian club Sioni Bolnisi on loan.

-In July 2022, he signed a contract with Akzhayik.
+In July 2022, he signed a contract with FC Akzhayik.
 On July 3, 2022, Akzhayik made his debut in the Kazakhstan Premier League in a 0–2 defeat to FC Kairat.

 In January 2023, he signed a contract with the club "Neftchi" of Fergana.

-In July 2023, he transferred to "Navbahor" (Namangan) and signed a 1.5-year contract.
+In July 2023, he transferred to FC Navbahor of Namangan and signed a 1.5-year contract.
 At the Navbahor club, he played as a taran forward and scored 18 goals in 43 matches.

 At the end of the 2024 season, he left Navbahor and signed a contract with Fergana's Neftchi.

+After a single season in 2025 at FK Bukhara he transferred to fellow league club Kokand 1912 for the 2026 season.